 One of the main differences between A CVA and liquidation is who actually instigates the proceedings.
-A CVA can be applied for where all of the directors or members agree that this is the most suitable course of action (and assuming that the company complies with certain requirements).
-In the case of compulsory liquidation the creditors can ask that the action is started that can ultimately ensure that company is stopped from trading and liquidated.
+A CVA can be applied for by the directors where all of the directors or members agree that this is the most suitable course of action (and assuming that the company complies with certain requirements).
+In the case of compulsory liquidation it is the creditors that can ask that the action is started that can ultimately ensure that company is stopped from trading and liquidated.

 To gain a CVA the payment plan must be presented to creditors at a meeting and can only go forward if 75% (by debt value) agree.
 With voluntary liquidation 75% (by value of shares) of the shareholders must agree to the winding up of the firm.

 In the case of a CVA, there will be no investigation into the director’s conduct whereas with liquidation the Insolvency Practitioner may choose to examine the way the directors have acted and decide whether any further action is required.